timescale/docs/api/get_telemetry_report.md

 # get_telemetry_report()

-Returns the background [telemetry][telemetry] string sent to our servers (or that would be, if telemetry is disabled).
+Returns the background [telemetry][telemetry] string sent to Timescale servers.
+If telemetry is disabled, it sends the string that would be sent if telemetry was enabled.

 ### Sample usage

-View the telemetry report.
+View the telemetry report:

 ```sql
 SELECT get_telemetry_report();